LGR works collaboratively with a range of partners, read about their experience with the program.

 As a result of the SAT preparation and guidance he received from his coaches and the support staff at Let’s Get Ready, Jason was accepted at his top choice college, Clarkson University.
 He earned a B.S. in Computer Engineering in 2007, and today Jason is a Software and Systems Engineer at the Eastman Kodak Company in Rochester, NY.

-For the Kusi family, Let’s Get Ready has been a successful Family Affair!
+For the Kusi family, Let’s Get Ready has been a successful family affair!
 When it was time for their daughter Jeanette to start the college application process, her parents knew just where to turn...Let’s Get Ready.
-The program that had helped her two older siblings, both of whom are college graduates and on the way to successful careers, gain admittance to their top choice schools.
+Let's Get Ready had helped her two older siblings, both of whom are college graduates and on the way to successful careers, gain admittance to their top choice schools.

 “When I was a high school student participating with Let’s Get Ready, they told me ‘You’ll hear from us again.’
 People say that all the time.
 But at Let’s Get Ready, they really mean it.”

-Let’s Get Ready alumnus Mayan Oliveros is a rising sophomore at Columbia University.
+Let’s Get Ready alumnus Mayan Oliveros is an undergraduate at Columbia University.
 She has ambitious plans to major in neuroscience / neurobiology, and is living proof of how the program transforms the lives of its participants.
 According to Mayan, “My freshman year was a really exciting experience.
 It was a big transition going from high school to a rigorous college, but participating in Let’s Get Ready’s program while still in high school smoothed that transition for me.

 From an early age Narly Cabral- Núñez remembers her father saying, “College is the golden ticket to success here in the United States.”
 Growing up with this idea engrained in her head, Narly was determined to fulfill her parents and her own dream of achieving a college degree.
 Today, thanks to Let’s Get Ready’s program, she is well on her way to graduating from the College of the Holy Cross, and maybe even more important, setting an example for her younger family members.